Decor Ideas

 The turtle is one of those feng shui symbols that works better when it stays simple.
 It should read like calm support, not like a collection you forgot to stop buying.

 In practice, the turtle is most useful when it gives the room a feeling of steadiness or quiet protection.
-That is why the placement usually matters more than the material.
-If the object feels grounded and visually at home in the room, it tends to land better.
+That is why the placement matters more than the material.
+If the object feels grounded and visually at home in the room, it lands better.

-The turtle usually works best as a supporting presence, not as a loud focal point.
+The turtle works best as a supporting presence, not as a loud focal point.

 1